Claws Out: How to Address Your Cat’s Biting Habits

 My cat is a Bengal, are they more prone to bite because of their DNA?

-Ultimately, it is important to remember that each individual cat is different and understanding what may be causing their behavior is key to helping them feel more secure.
-While Bengal cats are not inevitably prone to biting due to their DNA, providing them with a safe, secure home environment and addressing any underlying issues can go a long way in reducing this type of behavior.
+Ultimately, it is important to remember that each individual cat is different, and understanding what may be causing their behavior is key to helping them feel more secure.
+While Bengal cats are not inherently prone to biting due to their DNA, providing them with a safe, secure home environment and addressing any underlying issues can go a long way in reducing this type of behavior.

 Tags: , ,